rhbuckley/rhbuckley/README.md

 ###

-<p align="left">My name is Richard Buckley, and I am a computer science & computer engineering student at the University of Rhode Island. <br><br>- 🔭 I’m currently studying CS & CE.<br>- 📚 I'm currently learning: Dart & Flutter.<br>- ⚡ In my free time I enjoy hanging with friends and working on projects. <br>- 🧭 I also enjoy solving Project Euler problems.</p>
+<p align="left">My name is Richard Buckley, and I am a computer science & computer engineering student at the University of Rhode Island.
+Though this is close to a portfolio, I would really appreciate it if you checked out my <a href="https://rhbuckley.dev">website</a>, as I go in depth about some of the projects that I have worked on, and I spent a lot of time on it. <br><br>- 🔭 I’m currently studying CS & CE.<br>- 📚 I'm currently learning: Dart & Flutter.<br>- ⚡ In my free time I enjoy hanging with friends and working on projects. <br>- 🧭 I also enjoy solving Project Euler problems.</p>

 ###